-Mechanical Slit Seeding is a method of thickening a lawn that has become thin or damaged by insects, diseases, weeds, drought, excessive traffic or other types of damage.
+Mechanical Slit Seeding is a process to increase your lawn's density.
+It is a great service for lawns that have become thin or damaged by insects, diseases, weeds, drought, excessive traffic or other types of damage.

 For these problems we recommend this seeding service.